-Like I said, this was my first time so I’m guessing more advanced level skiers may require different/additional things to this list I’ve made.
-If that’s you, please feel free to leave a comment below with anything else you’d recommend taking!
+As I said, this was my first time so I’m guessing more advanced level skiers may require different/additional things to this list I’ve made.
+If that’s you, please feel free to leave a comment below with anything else you’d recommend taking.

 This checklist contains everything I took and everything I needed during my ski trip, on and off the slopes.

 Here’s the only checklist you’ll need to pack for a ski trip…